powsybl/powsybl-core/docs/grid_exchange_formats/powerfactory/import.md

 | 6        | Vdc - Vac | V_DC        | true               |

 Values 0, 1, 2, 7 and 8 are not supported and will raise a PowerFactoryException during the import.

+### Limitations (_detailed_)
+- The only supported AC-DC converters are VSCs in `ElmVsc`.
+- For now PCC control is not taken into account and the VSC is connected to a single terminal.
+- Attribute `ciEarthed` of `ElmTerm` is ignored by the importer.

 ## Import PowerFactory internal format